 Unfortunately, that’s a big fat lie, told to the world because no one wants to look like a loser on social media.
 We’re one happy family, everything is always great, and business is booming!

 The truth is, some voice actors are doing really well, and many are not.
-Going into 2019, even the big names are asked to work for smaller budgets at full perpetual buyouts, while $249 seems to be the new normal for many non-union jobs.
+Even the big names are asked to work for smaller budgets at full perpetual buyouts, while $249 seems to be the new normal for many non-union jobs.
 Jobs that would easily go for four or five times as much some years ago, perhaps even more.

 If you’re just starting out, and your expectations are as great as your ambition, that’s probably not something you want to hear.
 But let’s be realistic for a moment.